paolodragone/paolodragone.github.io/_pages/about.md

 summer of 2018 I started a research internship at Spotify Research London, where I work primarily on Contextual Bandits algorithms, together with [Mounia Lalmas](https://mounia-lalmas.blog/) and [Rishabh Mehrotra](http://rishabhmehrotra.com/).
-I am currently a PhD candidate and plan to defend my thesis in April 2019.
-In May of 2019 I will be joining [Criteo](https://ailab.criteo.com/) as a Machine Learning engineer.
+I defended my PhD thesis in April 2019.
+In May of 2019 I joined [Criteo](https://ailab.criteo.com/) at their office in Paris as a Machine Learning Engineer.

 <h2>Contact</h2>

 Paolo Dragone<br>
-Deptarment of Information Engineering and Computer Science - DISI<br>
-University of Trento<br>
-Via Sommarive, 9<br>
-38123 Povo (TN), Italy
+Criteo<br>
+32 rue Blanche,<br>
+75009 Paris